squeaky-pl/japronto/tutorial/6_exceptions.md

   app.run()
   ```

-The source code for all the examples can be found at https://github.com/squeaky_pl/japronto/tree/master/examples.
+The source code for all the examples can be found in [examples directory](https://github.com/squeaky_pl/japronto/tree/master/examples).

 **Next:** [Extending request](7_extend.md)